5 Virtual Recruitment Ideas for 2021 and Beyond

 Some virtual hiring event platforms also include event promotion tools, which can help you build your list of prospective candidates.
 For example, Brazen enables you to build landing pages and promote your jobs and events on job boards.

 With in-person recruiting, recruiters are severely limited by time and geography.
-But when these geographic barriers are lifted, there are far more opportunities to connect with job seekers who come from different backgrounds.
-As employers are placing more emphasis on diversity and inclusion, virtual hiring events can promote greater access for underserved populations.
+But when these geographic barriers are lifted because of a virtual event, there are far more opportunities to connect with job seekers who come from different backgrounds.
+As employers are placing more emphasis on creating inclusive workplaces and fostering diversity, equity, and inclusion, virtual hiring events can promote greater access for underserved populations.

-One way to diversify your talent pool is to host virtual recruiting events that focus on underrepresented communities.
+One way a hiring team can diversify their talent pool is to host virtual recruiting events that focus on underrepresented communities.
 You could create a virtual mentorship series to connect prospective candidates from these communities with current employees, or host a virtual workshop to introduce them to the company and offer tips for the application process.
 You can also look into partnerships with organizations such as the Grace Hopper Conference or host events specifically for HBCUs, women’s colleges, and tribal colleges and universities.

-It doesn't matter how good your recruitment marketing and virtual events are if you don't continue building a relationship with candidates!
-In an all-virtual recruiting process, your follow up becomes even more critical in providing a great candidate experience and helping prospects have a good impression of your organization.
+It doesn't matter how good your virtual recruitment strategies, recruitment marketing, and virtual events are if you don't continue building a relationship with candidates throughout the interview process!
+In an all-virtual recruitment process, your follow up becomes even more critical in providing a great candidate experience and helping prospects have a good impression of your organization.
 There's nothing worse for all-virtual job candidates than radio silence from a potential employer.

-So, make sure you capture contact information for event attendees and job applicants so that you can create a targeted follow-up.
-In a virtual world, adding some personalization can make you stand out as an employer who truly cares and ultimately help you attract top talent.
+So, make sure you capture contact information for event attendees and job applicants with candidate relationship management tools so that you can create a targeted follow-up.
+Adding some personalization to your virtual recruitment process can make you stand out as an employer who truly cares and ultimately help you attract top talent.